lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The availability of a secure random number generator is essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed MUST be provided from an external source and used with a cryptographically secure pseudorandom number generator.
 As each pseudorandom number must only be used once, an implementation needs to get a new truly random seed after reboot, or continuously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.
 Intentionally or unintentionally weak or predictable pseudorandom number generators can be abused or exploited for malicious purposes. {{RFC8937}} describes a way for security protocol implementations to augment their (pseudo)random number generators using a long-term private key and a deterministic signature function.
 This improves randomness from broken or otherwise subverted random number generators.
 The same idea can be used with other secrets and functions such as a Diffie-Hellman function or a symmetric secret and a PRF like HMAC or KMAC.
 It is RECOMMENDED to not trust a single source of randomness and to not put unaugmented random numbers on the wire.

 If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} MAY be used.
 Pure deterministic elliptic-curve signatures such as deterministic ECDSA and EdDSA have gained popularity over randomized ECDSA as their security do not depend on a source of high-quality randomness.
 Recent research has however found that implementations of these signature algorithms may be vulnerable to certain side-channel and fault injection attacks due to their determinism.
 See e.g., Section 1 of {{I-D.mattsson-cfrg-det-sigs-with-noise}} for a list of attack papers.
-As suggested in Section 6.1.2 of {{I-D.ietf-cose-rfc8152bis-algs}} this can be addressed by combining randomness and determinism.
+As suggested in Section 6.1.2 of {{I-D.ietf-cose-rfc8152bis-algs}} this can be addressed by combining randomness and determinism while still being compatible with all existing EdDSA verifiers.
+Appendix D of {{I-D.ietf-lwig-curve-representations}} described how Montgomery curves such as X25519 and X448 and (twisted) Edwards curves as curves such as Ed25519 and Ed448 can mapped to and from short-Weierstrass form for implementation on platforms that accelerate elliptic curve group operations in short-Weierstrass form.

 All private keys, symmetric keys, and IVs MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
 Intermediate computed values such as ephemeral ECDH keys and ECDH shared secrets MUST be deleted after key derivation is completed.